SynapseWeb/Mystery-Object-2/README.md

 ## Conclusion

 The workflow described above worked fairly well for shared work on a single project.
 The use of Git to auto-merge the traces from separate sections appears to work well.
 However, the merging of conflicting changes within the same section has not yet been resolved.
+The animated GIF below compares the original object (white) with the reconstructed object (gray).

 ## "Mystery Object 2" ("Stanford Bunny") completed as of June 4th, 2018:
 ![Animation](docs/compare_static.gif?raw=true "White is original, Gray is reconstructed")